 AIC Environment Speakers Tour

-The Australia-India Council provided funding to the Lowy Institute for International Policy to convene the Australia-India Roundtable, a '1.5-track' or composite government/non-government dialogue in Sydney on 19 and 20 September 2011.
+The Australia-India Council provided funding to the Lowy Institute for International Policy to convene the Australia-India Roundtable, a '1.5-track' or composite government/non-government dialogue, in Sydney and Melbourne from 3-6 February 2014.

 The Roundtable Outcomes Statement can be found at the Lowy Institute website.

 Australia-India Council - Gateway House Fellowship

 The Australia-India Council in partnership with Gateway House: Indian Council on Global Relations chose Dr David Brewster to undertake a fellowship in India to enhance the understanding of strategic issues important to India and Australia bilaterally, regionally as well globally.

 Gateway House is a not-for-profit, non-partisan, independent, membership-based, foreign policy think-tank established in 2009 in Mumbai, to engage the nation's leading corporations and individuals in debate and scholarship on India's foreign policy and its role in global affairs.